 Suppliers by and large cite improved durability, stability and imaging technology as the category’s primary drivers.
 “We continue to expand our business across channels and are seeing strong growth among dealers and the commercial sector,” said Alex Brodkin, senior manager, product management and innovation, Cali Brands.
 “Cali also continues to implement new manufacturing innovations, allowing us to plan a steady schedule of product launches.”

 Attractive features and product attributes are not the only reasons behind the growth.
-Deb Lechner, vice president, marketing, Armstrong Flooring, believes part of resilient’s growth in the first half of 2019 can be attributed to another factor, namely “the need to work off inventory that had been built up at the end of 2018 in anticipation of higher tariffs on flooring imported from China.”
+Deb Lechner, vice president, marketing, Armstrong Flooring, said part of resilient’s growth in the first half of 2019 can be attributed to another factor, namely “the need to work off inventory that had been built up at the end of 2018 in anticipation of higher tariffs on flooring imported from China.”

 The talk and implementation of the additional 15% tariff (bringing the original 10% to now 25%) certainly caused a stir in the flooring industry, with resilient manufacturers feeling the pressure to minimize its impact.
 However, just how much the 25% tariff has affected the category/consumers is up for debate.